 - Since 1986, only one other team has had less than five assists in game.
 Elton Brand was involved in that one as well, on the losing side.
 December 26, 1999.
 The Bulls only had 3 assists in a big loss to the Nets.

 - To put this crazy season into perspective, the Sixers have now outscored their opponents by 7 points and they're 7 games under .500.
 Beyond the differential, they've lost three games in a way that defied logic (both Wizards games, the offensive implosion against the Hawks), one was lost on a last-second shot (the Celtics) and another turned on a Josh Smith three-pointer (Smith was 0/7 from three last season).
 This team is legitimately a handful of plays away from being 13-10, and they didn't even start playing really good basketball until the second Miami game.

-: Iguodala.
+Player of The Game: Iguodala.
 16 points on 7 shots, 10 boards, 5 dimes, 1 steal and honestly, he was clearly the best player on the floor today.
 New Orleans didn't have any who could guard Iguodala, and he was manhandling everyone on the defensive end.

-@ New Jersey on Tuesday
+Up Next: @ New Jersey on Tuesday